hheng9/Pewlett-Hackard-Analysis/README.md

 ![Deliverable1-2](https://user-images.githubusercontent.com/118647523/215585363-518e12b3-04ea-4941-a44f-978f9875af60.png)

 After querying the necessary data we are able to generate the total number of employees by their most recent job title who are about to retire in all fileds.
-We can see from the image below that there is a total of
+We can see from the image below that there is a total of 72458 employees who will be retiring from Pewlett Hackard.
+Some obvious takeaways from the retiring titles table generated:
+  *

 ![Deliverable1-3](https://user-images.githubusercontent.com/118647523/215585376-9e63171a-2495-46c1-bfc8-04e54c1951be.png)